zX3no/minecraft-speedrunning/README.md

 Dolphins will pathfind to dropped items and push them.
 This can be a problem if you have punched some kelp underwater as they may path to that instead of you.

+> When dolphins are fed raw cod or raw salmon, they swim to the nearest shipwreck, buried treasure, or ocean ruins.
+TODO: TEST

 [example here]

 > TODO: Could it be useful to drop items to lure dolphins?